renevandenberg/planetarium/README.md

 - https://planetarium.theoxygent.nl

 # Notes
-- Source material based on a drawing retrieved from the Rijkmuseum (https://rijksmuseum.nl)
+- Source material based on a drawing retrieved from the Rijkmuseum: https://rijksmuseum.nl
-- More information about the planetarium, UNESCO Heritage Site that can be visited: https://www.eisinga-planetarium.nl/
+- More information about the planetarium, the UNESCO World Heritage Site that can be visited in The Netherlands: https://www.eisinga-planetarium.nl